slonopot/Beenius/README.md

 Get a release and extract all .dll files into `C:\Program Files (x86)\MusicBee\Plugins\` directory (or whatever you've installed your MusicBee to).

 ### Activation
-Preferences -> Plugins -> Enable Beeniuus.
+Preferences -> Plugins -> Enable Beenius.
 Preferences -> Tags (2) -> Lyrics -> Genius via Beenius.

 ### Configuration